KORLA2/Kubernetes/Architecture.md

 etcd doesn't store application related data.

 Cloud controller manager is , when the kubernetes is implemented as a managed service by any cloud then this service is used.
   For example:
-If we want to create a pod in AWS EKS which is AWS  managed k8s service AWS communicates with  this cloud controller manage to  create pod .
+If we want to create a pod in AWS EKS which is AWS  managed k8s service AWS communicates with  this cloud controller manager to  create pod .

 ![image](https://user-images.githubusercontent.com/96729391/226091362-d7c829aa-17cd-43c8-81cc-519edc103f36.png)